 Please watch out for signs indicating animals' dietary needs.

 Respect our park and animals and have a fun and safe day! :)

 No outside food for the animals - what is offered at the park only.

-Cat food, cat litter, laundry detergent, cleaning solutions, wash clothes, towels, blankets, cat toys or homemade toys, crates or carriers, dishes, bowls, Ferestien's gift card, Pet Smart gift card or Stop & Shop Gift Card.
+Fans, tupperware, laundry detergent, cleaning solutions, wash cloths, towels, blankets, cat toys or homemade toys, crates or carriers, dishes, bowls, properly functioning tools (shovels, hammers, rakes), Ferestien's gift cards, Pet Smart gift card or Stop & Shop Gift Card.

 Please leave a message as we may be out feeding the animals.
 We will be sure to get back to you right away.

-You can also e-mail the Zoo Keeper Allison Duquette at email@example.com
+You can also e-mail the Zoo Keeper Allison Stanovitch at firstname.lastname@example.org